vieuxtemps/windows-vim-mode/README.md

 Capslock::Esc
 ```

-# Running automatically at startup
+# Permissions, security and running automatically at startup

-If you wish this application to run automatically at startup, press `Windows+R` to open the Run window, type `shell:startup` to open your current user's startup folder and create a shortcut for windows-vim-mode.ahk or windows-vim-mode.exe there.
-Note: if you are using this application to interact with other applications running with elevated/administrator privileges, this application must run with administrator privileges as well, otherwise inputs will be ignored when such applications are focused.
+Some applications running with elevated privileges (such Task Manager, Windows Settings and other system tools) will completely ignore external input from an application being run with normal privileges.
+Run this application as administrator if you wish to send input to such applications.

+If you wish this application to run automatically at startup (with or without elevated privileges), or if you are concerned about security (false positives), see the [shared project documentation](https://github.com/vieuxtemps/ahk-shared-docs).

 # Notable changes from vim-everywhere
 - Timer-based On-screen Display (OSD) for the current mode, including for numbered/repeat commands (such as `5p` or `5w`).